 - Monitor and optimise all approved access and react quickly to unapproved access.
 In an effective Zero Trust environment, a security operations center (SOC) must continuously monitor all access, approved or otherwise, to ensure cyber defense.
 Any unapproved access indicates that an anomaly has occurred, and it will require the cyber security team to investigate to determine whether there is an active attempt to compromise the environment.
 For all approved access, it is important to verify that the organisation is constantly reviewing policies to ensure that access is always aligned to business requirements.

 One final tip: Zero Trust should be implemented in phases rather than as a big bang.
 A phased approach allows for a manageable transformation from a legacy “trust but verify” operation to a “do not trust and verify” outcome without adversely disrupting other parts of the business.
-This final point is particularly important as, in our current reality, phased changes may be all that companies — and their mostly remote personnel — can accommodate at the moment.
+This final point is particularly important as people continue to work remotely.
+Phased changes may be all that companies can accommodate at the moment.